CARSSCenter/OpenNerve-Implantable-Pulse-Generator/Tools/ota_updater/user-guide.md

 If the new firmware has a critical bug preventing boot, the device cannot be recovered via OTA.
 The old firmware bank remains in flash but there is no automatic rollback.
 Physical J-Link access is required to re-flash. **Test firmware thoroughly before deploying to implanted devices.**

+Always try power cycling before concluding that the firmware is incorrect.

 ### General Advice

 A combination of connecting / disconnecting to the Windows app and power cycling the IPG using the magnetic switch usually solves the problem.

-Unconfirmed, but try clearing logs off of FRAM prior to OTA if there are issues.
+Unconfirmed / probably superstition, but try clearing logs off of FRAM prior to OTA if there are issues.

 ---